carrieforde/carrieforde-gatsby/src/content/posts/webpack-wordpress.md

 ---
-title: "Webpack for WordPress"
+title: 'Webpack for WordPress'
 date: 2018-10-13
-category: "WordPress"
+category: 'WordPress'
+snippet: 'With the rise of React in WordPress, there are more and more developers turning to webpack for managing and bundling front end assets.'
 ---

-With the rise of React in WordPress, there are more and more developers turning to webpack for managing and bundling front end assets.
 In this post, I’ll cover webpack at a high level (what it is, and why we might reach for it), and show you how you can unleash the power of webpack in your WordPress projects to manage and bundle front end assets.

-## What is webpack and why should I consider using it?

 At first glance, it’s really tempting to classify webpack as yet another front end task runner.
 Not unlike Grunt or Gulp, it can perform tasks such as JavaScript and Sass compilation and minification.
 But the way in which webpack works with these files is what makes webpack stand out.